ADHD Cost Compare

 Private Evaluation

-A comprehensive private ADHD assessment in Ontario typically costs $3,000 CAD, with a range of $2,000 to $4,500 CAD.
-These assessments are conducted by registered psychologists and include psychoeducational testing, clinical interviews, and standardized rating scales.
+Private ADHD assessments in Ontario generally range from $2,000 to $4,500 CAD, with most providers listing fees between $2,500 and $3,500 (source: Psychology Today Canada Provider Directory, 2025; CPA Fee Guidelines, 2025).
+These are provider-listed fees.
+Assessments are conducted by registered psychologists and include psychoeducational testing, clinical interviews, and standardized rating scales.
 Private assessments are not covered by OHIP but may be partially reimbursed through employer-sponsored extended health benefits.

 Toronto and Ottawa command the highest fees, while smaller cities such as London, Hamilton, and Kingston offer moderately lower pricing.